Give a boy a fish and you’ll feed him for a day. Teach a boy to fish and he’ll feed you for a week.

 As his inquisitive eyes gaze across the water and lush greenery, he takes off his baseball cap, and wipes his brow.
 “What are we going to do, daddy?”
 Crouched beside him, I ruffle his hair.
 “Well son, you’re going to catch a fish today, my boy.”

 “Whaaat!”
 His eyes light up, as he’s riveted on his instructor who teaches him the basics, step by step.
 I watch in amazement as my son learns how to tie a hook, put the worm on the hook, and adorably make attempt after attempt to cast a line.
-Almost immediately, his excitement leads to frustration.
+Almost immediately, his excitement turns to frustration.
 “It’s taking a long time!”
 He moans.

 How do you teach patience to a four-year old, or explain why all the passing fish seem totally disinterested in his lure?
 “Well son, it’s just like in your life, the first step is putting yourself out there.
 Which you’ve done, and that’s good, but the next step is figuring out how to get the response you want.
 When you want someone’s attention, do you walk into their room and shout?
 No, you’ll scare everyone away… You have to think carefully about what the fish might want, and then approach them very gently in that way… Don’t chase them; make them come to you.
 It takes time, and strategy, but you’ll get it, son.”